Manafort's right-hand man testifies against him in tax fraud case

 “At Mr. Manafort’s request we did not disclose foreign bank accounts,” Gates told the jury in federal court in Alexandria, Virginia.

-Manafort’s defence hinges on pinning the blame on Gates, who they accuse of embezzling millions of dollars from Manafort.
+Manafort’s defense hinges on pinning the blame on Gates, who they accuse of embezzling millions of dollars from Manafort.

 Gates, who first met Manafort working for him as an intern fresh out of college, has been described by witnesses as Manafort’s right-hand man in his multimillion-dollar political consulting business.